calmness24/IT_Support_Portfolio/network_connectivity_troubleshooting.md

 5. Restart the network adapter or reconnect to the Wi-Fi network.
 6. Restart the router or switch if appropriate.
 7. Test internet access by opening a website.

+## Resolution

+The network connection was restored after verifying connectivity settings and re-establishing access to the network.

+## Lessons Learned

+- Always determine whether the issue affects a single user or multiple users.
+- Check physical and wireless connections before advanced troubleshooting.
+- Verify IP configuration when diagnosing connectivity issues.
+- Use basic network tools such as ping to identify connection problems.